 A stakeholder consultation panel will be formed of external lay and expert stakeholders.
 Lay consultees will be recruited from the Leicester, Leicestershire and Rutland Patient and Public Involvement (LLR PPI).
 This group has a special interest in ageing related research.
 Members are older people, carers of older people, or representatives of ageing related organisations.
 The study objectives and overview have been shared and discussed meetings of the forum.
-Lay collaborators from the forum, have been shared and discussed meetings of the study protocol and will be actively involved throughout the ongoing study.
+Lay collaborators from the forum, Ms Jagruti Lalseta and Mr Peter Riley, have reviewed the study protocol and will be actively involved throughout the ongoing study.
 Work by lay collaborators will be reported using the GRIPP2-SF checklist.
 The NIHR ARC Centre for BME Health will be accessed through local Research Design Service Advisors, and approached for advice and assurance of recruitment strategies which aim to represent a diverse population.